Inca, Mallorca, Things to do and see, hotels, market

 On Thursdays, the weekly market is held in Inca, the biggest of its kind in all of Mallorca.

-Things to do and see in Inca
+Best things to do in Inca

 Inca is a great area for all kinds of activities and things to do.
 The nice location between the Tramuntana and the plains of the Pla makes Inca a natural playground for cyclists and walkers.
 There are hundreds of things to explore not just in Inca, but also in the surrounding municipalities that are all easily reachable thanks to the great infrastructure.